- WHY LIVE STREAM CHURCH SERVICES?

-Over the last 8 years I have set up 3 different live streaming systems for churches I have been a part of or have pastored.
+Over the last 8 years, I have set up 3 different live streaming systems for churches I have been a part of or have pastored.
 In all of these systems, I have encouraged the churches to use PTZ Cameras.
-PTZ means Pan, Tilt, Zoom and they are the most versatile camera available for church live streams.
+PTZ means Pan, Tilt, Zoom, and they are the most versatile church camera available for church live streams.

 My friends over at PTZ Optics have put together a great video on why your church should consider live streaming.